-This stunning trail in Ontario is home to turquoise waters
+This trail in Ontario leads to turquoise waters and a hidden grotto

 Now that it looks like the warm weather might be here to stay (fingers crossed), it's time to stop hibernating, and start planning some epic trips outside the city for some R&R.

-So, grab a friend, download a really good podcast and head north to Bruce Peninsula National Park to explore one of the most spectacular trails in all of Ontario.
+So, grab a friend, and head north to Bruce Peninsula National Park to explore one of the most spectacular trails in all of Ontario.

 This sprawling park attracts thousands of visitors every summer because of its dramatic cliffs, caves and hidden grotto, but this popular park is best visited in the spring when you will seemingly have the entire place to yourself.